GiselaMD/velora-app/README.md

    - `withXcodeModifications.js`: Adds the Swift files to the Xcode project
    - `withMediaPipePodfileMod.js`: Adds MediaPipe dependency to Podfile
    - `withModelPostInstall.js`: Downloads the MediaPipe model if needed
-3. **Setup Script**: A Node.js script that runs after prebuild to copy files and download models
-4. **Build Hooks**: Configured in app.json to run scripts at the right time

 ## Workflow